riversyang/OIPs/OIPs/oip-2.md

 3. Fund investor

 To start, a smart contract developer sees the opportunity in developing financial products for the Olympus Ecosystem, so he/she uses the Olympus core components and the base financial product template for a fund to create his own fund template, heretofore known as “Own Fund Template”, thus becoming a financial product template developer.
-He/she then registers Own Fund Template in the Olympus Labs’ Template List, a list of all financial product templates built on the Olympus Protocol that have chosen to register.
+He/she then registers Own Fund Template in the Olympus Labs Template List, a list of all financial product templates built on the Olympus Protocol that have chosen to register.

 ![Developer](../assets/Developer.png)